-Beginning fall 2020, Drexel’s new, 45-credit Master of Science in Artificial Intelligence and Machine Learning (MSAIML) program offers students an opportunity to learn a variety of foundational, computational, and applied topics in artificial intelligence and machine learning.
+Beginning fall 2020, Drexel’s new, 45-credit Master of Science (MS) in Artificial Intelligence and Machine Learning (MSAIML) program offers students an opportunity to learn a variety of foundational, computational, and applied topics in artificial intelligence and machine learning.

 Master's in AI & Machine Learning Program Features

 - Explores the discipline's fundamental mathematics, developing related tools, and applying AI and ML to various real-world problems

 - Coursework covers a broad, interdisciplinary range of topics, including data science, both theoretical and applied artificial intelligence and machine learning, mathematics and algorithms for artificial intelligence and machine learning, and domain-specific applications of artificial intelligence and machine learning

 - Taught by CCI’s world-class faculty who have active research experience in machine learning, computer vision, game AI, data science, cognitive science, high-performance computing, software engineering, applied machine learning in gaming, and applied machine learning in security

 - Students have the option to pursue a dual degree program combining the MSAIML with any other CCI graduate degree program

 - A completed application for the masters in artificial intelligence online program or on-campus program.